MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 > - For example, one available capacity (non-allocated to a hosted machine and non-committed to a hosted machine group) is pooled between all the hosted machine groups with a first arrived first served behavior.
 > - Having a non-empty pool isn't always a guarantee of good health depending on the number of hosted machine groups relying on the pool, the intensity of runs they perform, and their relative schedule.

-## Hosted process utilization details
+## Hosted Process utilization details

 In this section, you learn how to oversee and manage all hosted machines and hosted machine groups you have access to (as owner or through sharing).